abacf/k3s-ansible/roles/k3s_prepare/README.md

 # k3s prepare role

 This role prepares the host for k3s installation.

-It checks if k3s is already installed and if it is, it will not install it again.
-It also checks if the host is a server or an agent and fetches the k3s installation script.
+- Checks if k3s is already installed and if it is, it will not install it again.
+- Fetches the k3s installation script.
+- It also checks if the host is a server or an agent

 ## Variables

 Role is extracted from the group name.

-If the group name is `server`, the role will install k3s as a server.
-If the group name is `agent`, the role will install k3s as an agent.
+- If the group name is `server`, the role will prepare k3s as a server.
+- If the group name is `agent`, the role will prepare k3s as an agent.

 The Inventory file should look like this: